icooper/icooper.github.io/docs/_posts/2019-06-25-functional-vgl-list-class.md

 list.includes(e)       { action returns: FALSE                      }
 ```

 The `indexOf` and `lastIndexOf` return the index of the first or last (respectively) occurrence of a given element in the list.
 If the element is not found in the list, the action returns `0`.
-The `includes` action returns `TRUE` if the given element is included in the list---it is implemented by returning `TRUE` if `indexOf` is greater than `0`.
+The `includes` action returns `TRUE` if the given element is included in the list—it is implemented by returning `TRUE` if `indexOf` is greater than `0`.

 ### Chaining